mattkelly/workshop-rs/src/collections/vector/storing_multiple_types.md

 # Storing Multiple Types

-`Vec`s can only store items of the same time.
+`Vec`s can only store items of the same type.

 Rust must know the size of `T` at compile time such that it knows how much heap memory to allocate for each elements.